 By comparison, Solid State Drives don’t use magnetic discs.
 They utilize flash memory, usually NAND chips to store data.
 It’s a non-volatile memory that retains data even when the power source is removed.
 NAND is programmed and erased by applying a voltage to send electrons through an insulator.

 It’s important to note that SSDs malfunction far less often than HDDs and they maintain their speed throughout their lifetime too.

-How long will a SSD hard drive last
+How long will an SSD hard drive last?

 The downside of SSDs with NAND Flash chips is that they have a limited lifespan by default.
-Unlike an HDD, which memory (composed by magnetic discs) is virtually everlasting, SSDs have a lifespan and its longevity depends on the read/write cycles.
+Unlike an HDD, which memory (composed of magnetic discs) is virtually everlasting, SSDs have a lifespan and their longevity depends on the read/write cycles.
 The number of available read/write cycles varies according to the technology used.

 SSD failure causes